A summary of the challenges to be faced by buy-side firms with respect to regulatory initial margin.

 The impact of Brexit and EMIR Refit

-Given that the IM requirements set out in the Margin RTS will not apply to firms in Phase 4 and Phase 5 immediately prior to the EU exit date of 29 March 2019, the UK will need (absent any transitional Brexit deal) to provide new technical standards endorsing the timetable set out in the Margin RTS in order for the September 2019 and September 2020 deadlines to apply to buy-side firms either caught directly by the UK’s version of EMIR or indirectly caught through a trading relationship with a UK dealer.
+Assuming that the IM requirements set out in the Margin RTS will not start to apply to firms in Phase 4 and Phase 5 prior to the EU exit date, the UK will need (absent any transitional Brexit deal) to provide new technical standards endorsing the timetable set out in the Margin RTS in order for the September 2019 and September 2020 deadlines to apply to buy-side firms either caught directly by the UK’s version of EMIR or indirectly caught through a trading relationship with a UK dealer.
 Although the application of the current phase in timetable has not yet been endorsed by the UK, in light of the UK’s stated goal of equivalence with the EU regime, parties should expect requirements to follow the timetable currently set out in the Margin RTS.